microsoft/MSLab/README.md

  * 1_Prereq.ps1 will create folder structure (if you want to run second script without asking for files, you can copy iso and CU there) and downloads neccessary files from internet
  * If you don't have an internet connection on your server, run this on internet connected machine, copy created files over and run 1_prereq.ps1 again

-**Step 4* Right-click and run with PowerShell 2_CreateParentDisks.ps1
+**Step 4** Right-click and run with PowerShell 2_CreateParentDisks.ps1
- * 2_CreateParentDisks.ps1 will check if you have Hyper-V installed, it will prompt you for Windows Server 2016 ISO file and Cumulative Update and then will hydrate parent disks and Domain Controller.
+ * 2_CreateParentDisks.ps1 will check if you have Hyper-V installed, it will prompt you for Windows Server 2016 ISO file, Cumulative Update and then will hydrate parent disks and Domain Controller.

 **Step 5** Right-click and run with PowerShell 3_Deploy.ps1
  * 3_Deploy.ps1 will deploy S2D Hyperconverged [scenario](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios) defined in Labconfig.ps1 [different examples](https://github.com/Microsoft/ws2016lab/blob/master/Scripts/LabConfig.ps1)